Clemapfel/jluna/README.md

 + [**cmake 3.16**](https://cmake.org/download/) (or higher)
 + unix-based operating system

-Currently, only g++10 is supported, clang support is planned in the future.
+Currently, only g++10 and g++11 are supported, clang support is planned in the future.

 ---